Published on: 04/04/2019

 For more in-depth analysis on a particular session or some the topics covered, we invite you to read one of our many blogs on the symposium.
 Additionally, systems change leader and the keynote speaker for day 3, Katie Boswell, identified four emerging themes from All systems go!
 Read about the lessons she believes everyone can benefit from in their pursuit for systems change.

 The symposium papers which inspired the session content are also available for download.
-Stay tuned for the post-symposium proceedings, session syntheses, video highlights and book!
+Stay tuned for the presentations, session syntheses, video highlights and book!

 Briefly, here is what happened on each of the days:

 The main focus for the first day was to discover how holistic thinking can and has led to progress.
 The opening plenary set the scene on WASH systems change and what it entails, with IRC CEO Patrick Moriarty delivering his opening keynote on his and IRC's own systems journey.
 In support of this larger framework, subsequent sessions drew from all five thematic areas: sanitation and hygiene, safe and sustainable water, financing WASH, fragile states, and measuring and learning.

 It was a day for learning about the latest innovations and provoking discussion around them: some sessions explored the economic and social case for robust WASH systems, identifying alternative sources finance, questioning the need for non-sewered sanitation, among many other topics.